-The trips show pupils what they have in common with pupils of different faiths and help them understand others' religious practices.
+The trips show pupils what they have in common with pupils of different faiths and helps them understand others' religious practices.
 This highlights shared values and helps tackle and prevent intolerance and extremism of every kind.

 The project has been extremely well received by schools.
 All the schools have reported favourable responses from pupils and some have seen positive changes in pupils' behaviour.
 Some schools are now looking to involve parents in the visits.
-Many faith centres have been involved, including Dewsbury Minster, Zakaria Mosque, and Gurdwara Singh Sabha Temple.
+Many faith centres have been involved in North and South Kirklees, including Dewsbury Minster, Zakaria Mosque, and Gurdwara Singh Sabha Temple.

-People in Kirklees experience a high quality, clean and green environment sustainable communities.
+People in Kirklees experience a high quality, clean, and green environment